jkisk/github-storybook/readme.md

 Once upon a time there was a troll named Farble and he had a twin brother named Grable.
 Mlar was a beautiful troll that they both fell in love with.
+Mlar had been admiring a beautiful ring in a store window and both brothers noticed her walking by.
+They both rushed into the store to buy the ring for Mlar.
+Farble pulled out his sword, and Grable revealed his amulet.